softsun-cz/simple-php-file-browser/README.md

 ## Installation
 1. Download source codes from GitHub
-2. Edit "settings.php" file in "src" folder and set your base directory where your files will be stored (default: ./files).
-You can set the name of your HTML template folder (located in "templates" folder) and show or hide (true / false) disk usage info as well.
+2. Edit "settings.php" file in "src" folder and set the following:
+- $basedir - your base directory where your files will be stored (default: "./files")
+- $allow_parent - allow (true) or deny (false) users to use 2 dots (..) in URL to access parent directory (default: "false")
+- $template - the name of your HTML template folder located in "templates" folder (default: "default")
+- $diskinfo - show (true) or hide (false) disk usage info in page header (default: "true")
 3. Copy the content of "src" folder to your web server
 4. Open your web server address in your web broswer